 Edit Z

-When you are in the Z Edit mode, dragging a vertex will hold the XY position of the selected vertex while allowing the movement of the vertex in the Z direction.
-When moving a vertex (hold left-click and drag), an orange line appears to provide spatial context during the edit operation.
-You can also enter a specific elevation for the vertex in the input field or use the arrows to change the elevation to the value you want.
+You can also drag a vertex into place.
+This will hold the XY position of the selected vertex while allowing the movement of the vertex in the Z direction.
+When dragging a vertex (hold left-click and drag), an orange line appears to provide spatial context while changing its elevation; drag the vertex along a golden dotted line to change its Z height.

 Interpolate Z (Linear)